pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 This was a controlled, violent act of rebellion after the agonizing thrashing of the first dose.
 The synaptic filaments, the ones woven into her brain and spine, suddenly became rigid.
 A wave of bio-electric energy, a raw, untamed blast of absolute will, surged back through the system: a reciprocal, violent seduction that slammed into Soren like a psychic orgasm, blending searing pain with forbidden ecstasy, his body arching in the chair as he tasted her rage coiling around his nerves like a lover's grip, a flood of stolen intimacies leaving him gasping, spent.

 In the observation room, alarms shrieked.
 A bank of monitors exploded in a shower of sparks.
-Soren was thrown from his chair as the feedback loop hit, a wave of psychic agony that felt like a thousand burning needles being driven into his brain.
+Soren was thrown from his chair as the feedback loop hit, a wave of psychic agony that felt like a thousand burning needles being driven into his brain, each one tipped with crystallized suffering.
 He landed in a heap, his ears ringing, the smell of ozone and his own flash-singed hair filling his nostrils.

 He looked up, his vision swimming, a thin trickle of blood running from his nose.
 In the sphere, Nyx was still.
 The filaments were smoking.
 The cluster of optical sensors on her shoulder, for the first time, were focused.
 They were looking at him.